AaronTheBruce/find-the-forms/README.md

+# Steps to Setup

-Setup venv and source into it
+- Setup venv and source into it
-Add geckodriver to your venv/bin/ pip install -r requirements.txt
+- Add geckodriver to your venv/bin/
+- pip install -r requirements.txt